 She sold her soul for a bottle.
 He stole it back.

 Lacey Grady is “a woman of leisure” and an alcoholic.
-Andy Warren is a bitter and jaded WWI veteran whose wife and only son died during childbirth.
-When Andy recognizes that Lacey is drinking herself to death, he kidnaps her out the brothel where she works and takes her to his mountaintop farm.
+Andy Warren is a bitter and jaded WWI veteran whose wife and only son died during childbirth

 Besides being a sweet romance, Lazarus Barnhill’s Lacey Took a Holiday is a profound and profoundly moving story of redemption.

-She woke realizing that she had been sleeping in a bed smaller and softer than the one in which she made her living, and that she was wearing the sort of flannel nightgown she hadn’t worn since she was a little girl.
+She woke to realize that she had been sleeping in a bed smaller and softer than the one in which she made her living and that she was wearing the sort of flannel nightgown she hadn’t worn since she was a little girl.

 The pleasant embraces of the bed and the gown and the soft cotton sheets were quickly overwhelmed by dull pain in her stomach.
 As she pulled her knees toward her chin and rolled onto her side, she saw a pale light revealing a doorway to another room.
 There a man sat at a table, his back to her.
 Lacey knew for certain then that she wasn’t at the saloon and she wondered where she was.